 Online economy spells unsustainability for media and entertainment

 The internet seems to want to move all businesses online, but not all industries have been able to adjust gracefully or profitably.
 The forced transition to an online economy created an insurmountable dent in the cashflow, news, music, and movies industries.
-Online streaming platforms and newspapers have proven to be financially insolvent.
+So far, online streaming platforms and newspapers have proven to be financially insolvent.
 The abundance of free information and free content stymies news outlets and broadcasters’ from being able to request payment at all.
 Dwindling newsroom staffs means less investigative journalism.
 Without lucrative advertising deals, broadcasters resort to low-budget programming, like reality programs.
 The internet has bled the arts and media of its resources, thereby cheapening entertainment and devaluing creativity as a whole.

 E-Commerce Brings Power Back to the Consumer